The Interest on Lawyer Trust Account Program

 Our mission is to expand public education about our legal system and to provide assistance to those who wish to access the legal system, but do not have the financial resources to do so.
 The funds created by Missouri IOLTA accounts advance these goals by obtaining a fair return on otherwise idle funds.

 conforms to new Court Rules effective July 1, 2013

 Opening or changing an IOLTA Account?
 Take this form with you when you go:

 Notice to Financial Institution and W-9

 News of Interest

 ►Missouri Supreme Court to require overdraft notification on all attorney trust accounts.
 To learn more, click here.

 Who Benefits from IOLTA Grant Funds?

-During 2013, a total of $ 900,000 in grant funds were awarded to nine non-profit organizations to provide civil legal services to the poor and to improve the administration of justice.
-For 2014, $750,000 will be disbursed to six grant recipients for similar purposes.
+During 2014 and 2015, a total of $ 750,000 in grant funds were awarded to six non-profit organizations to provide civil legal services to the poor and to improve the administration of justice.

 Visit the "Grants" page to learn more about the recipients, including stories of actual cases handled by grant recipients illustrating how IOLTA funds are helping those in need.